 The Omo River and Lake Turkana constitute the Omo-Turkana Basin, shared by Ethiopia and Kenya.
-The Gibe III Dam poses serious hydrological risks to Lake Turkana, which receives up to

-90% of its water from the Omo River and supports 300,000 people.
+The Gibe 3 Dam poses serious hydrological risks to Lake Turkana, which receives up to 90% of its water from the Omo River.
+An oasis of biodiversity in a harsh desert, Lake Turkana supports 300,000 people and rich animal life.
+Hundreds of thousands of fisherfolk and pastoralists will be affected if the lake's fragile ecosystem is stressed to the brink of collapse.
 Over recent years, the lake has been shrinking and becoming progressively more salty, leaving the region highly vulnerable to climate change impacts.
-If the water level continues to fall, the lake's fragile balance could be stressed to the brink of ecological collapse.
+If the water level continues to fall, the lake's fragile balance could be destroyed.

-Gibe III Dam will reduce the available river flow to Lake Turkana in several important ways.
-First, the lake will be particularly vulnerable during the filling of Gibe III's reservoir, whose storage capacity (11.75 billion m^3) will likely take two years or more to fill.
+Gibe 3 Dam will reduce the available river flow to Lake Turkana in several important ways.
+First, the lake will be particularly vulnerable during the filling of Gibe 3's reservoir, whose storage capacity (11.75b m3) will likely take two years or more to fill.
 The Omo River's inflow to Lake Turkana is predicted to be cut by 50% or more during reservoir filling.
-While the ESIA has identified an alarmingly low, minimum flow release of 25 m^3 / second, Salini is contractually required to only release 15 m^3 / second during reservoir filling, far below the average flow during the driest month (61 m^3 / sec) and only a fraction of the average annual flow (438 m^3 / sec).
+While the ESIA has identified an alarmingly low minimum flow release of 25 m3/sec, Salini is contractually required to only release 15 m3/sec during reservoir filling, far below the average flow during the driest month (61 m3/sec) and only a fraction of the average annual flow (438 m3/sec).

-After reservoir filling, Lake Turkana will remain vulnerable as inflow from the Omo River is reduced by three factors.
-First, the ARWG study predicts that 50 - 75% of the reservoir water could be lost due to underground cracks in geological rock formations.
-Additional water will be lost to evaporation in the massive reservoir.
-Finally, the government of Ethiopia hopes to attract large scale irrigation schemes to the Omo Valley, which would require further abstraction of waters available to Lake Turkana.
+After reservoir filling, Lake Turkana will remain vulnerable as inflow from the Omo River is reduced by a factor of three.
+First, the ARWG study predicts that 50-75% of the reservoir water could be lost due to underground cracks in underlying rock formations.
+Additional water will be lost to evaporation from the massive reservoir.
+Finally, the government of Ethiopia hopes to attract large-scale irrigation schemes to the Omo Valley, which would require further abstraction of waters available to Lake Turkana.

-The ARWG study indicates that Gibe III could lead to a drop in Lake Turkana's depth of 23 to 33 feet (7-10 meters).
-Yet the impact of Gibe III on Lake Turkana is barely acknowledged in the project's impact assessment, and is dismissed with claims that the project will benefit, not harm, the lake.
-Project preparation has fully ignored Kenya's customary, downstream water rights in this shared river basin.
-No documentation indicates that the Government of Kenya was informed of the dam's impacts to Lake Turkana.
+The ARWG study indicates that Gibe 3 could lead to a drop in Lake Turkana's depth of 7-10 meters (23-33 feet).
+Yet the impact of Gibe 3 on Lake Turkana is barely acknowledged in the project's impact assessment, and is dismissed with claims that the project will benefit, not harm, the lake.
+Project preparation has fully ignored Kenya's customary downstream water rights in this shared river basin.
+No documentation indicates that the government of Kenya was informed of the dam's impacts to Lake Turkana.